aanders12/ENGR_4-PROJECT/README.md

 ### Timeline

 Feb 10:
-  CAD of frame done, begin to cut out/print.
+Absolute measurments, CAD started.
 Code of accelerator and camera interaction started.

 Feb 20:
-  Frame assembled, begin caboose interior.
+CAD continued.
-  Code of accelerator and camera interaction finished, started servo interaction.
+Code of accelerator and camera interaction continued, started servo interaction.

 March 1:
+CAD finished, begin to cut out pieces.
+Code of accelerator and camera interaction finished, finalize servo interaction.

 March 10:
+Assemble frame of blimp, begin caboose interior wiring.

 March 20:
+Finialize frame and further assembly.
+Finalize code and further wiring.

+March 30:
+First test launch.
+Take notes and improvements, go from there.

 ### Risk Mitigation
+Fire saftey research and appropriate weight disstribution as well as a contiengency plan for return/ (weight dropping to sink the blimp steadily.)